 1. "I don't like it when you do that."

-Amy Morin, LCSW, encourages parents to stay as calm as possible when reacting to their kiddos, even if the frustration level is high because they're not listening to you.
+Amy Morin, LCSW, author of 13 Things Mentally Strong Parents Don't Do, encourages parents to stay as calm as possible when reacting to their kiddos, even if the frustration level is high because they're not listening to you.
 Instead of getting angry and saying, "You're not listening to me," respond with saying you don't like it when they're not listening, and explain why and how it makes you feel.
 That also helps kids understand how their behavior affects others.

 2. "What do you need to remember?"